-It’s all-to-easy for exercise to become monotonous—taking the same route through your neighborhood on your nightly walk, staring at the same photo on the wall in front of your treadmill each morning, or watching the same perky instructor on an exercise DVD every day is enough to make anyone bored.
+It’s all too easy for exercise to become monotonous—taking the same route through your neighborhood on your nightly walk, staring at the same photo on the wall in front of your treadmill each morning, or watching the same perky instructor on an exercise DVD every day is enough to make anyone bored.

-I tend to create playlists of ten or fifteen songs that I love, and my favorite music helps me “keep at it” even if I’d much rather hang out on the couch.
+I tend to create playlists of 10 or 15 songs that I love, and my favorite music helps me “keep at it” even if I’d much rather hang out on the couch.
 I usually start and end my playlists with a few songs that are relatively slow because I know that I should warm up and cool down while I exercise.

 Dancing is Exercise, Too!